 We are delighted to present a three day weekend break to the Highlands of Scotland at this most dramatic and beautiful time of year – The journey will be over the entire length of the world famous West Highland line, featuring some of the most spectacular scenery in Scotland crossing magnificent bridges and viaducts with our train climbing high into the mountains offering views of tumbling waterfalls, peaceful lochs and the prospect of snow covered mountains as they glisten in winter sunlight.
 Accommodation for 2 nights will be in quality 3-star hotels in the Fort William area.

-Friday: Our train travels north with splendid views of the Lakeland fells before crossing the border, continuing through the Scottish Lowlands and over Beattock Summit to Glasgow and along the banks of the River Clyde, where we join the scenic and spectacular West Highland line.
+Saturday: Our train travels north with splendid views of the Northumberland coast before crossing the border, continuing through the Scottish Lowlands and Edinburgh, thence to Glasgow and along the banks of the River Clyde, where we join the scenic and spectacular West Highland line.
 Passing Loch Long and Loch Lomond we climb high into the mountains for a memorable journey over the wild expanse of Rannoch Moor with an arrival into Fort William around 20.00.

-Saturday: ‘The Statesman’ departs at 09.00 for the magnificent 84-mile round trip through the mountains – Passing Ben Nevis we travel along the shoreline of Loch Eil and at Glenfinnan cross the viaduct featured in the ‘Harry Potter’ movies and offers stunning vistas down Loch Shiel, regarded by many as the most spectacular view in Britain.
+Sunday: ‘The Statesman’ departs from Fort William at 09.00 for the magnificent 84-mile round trip through the mountains – Passing Ben Nevis we travel along the shoreline of Loch Eil and at Glenfinnan cross the viaduct featured in the ‘Harry Potter’ movies offering stunning vistas down Loch Shiel and regarded by many as the most spectacular view in Britain.
 Our train terminates in the pretty fishing port of Mallaig for a short late morning break.
-We return from Mallaig around 12.00 returning past the white sands of Morar and over our outward route with an arrival back in Fort William about 14.00 with the remainder of the afternoon at leisure for sightseeing.
+We return from Mallaig around 12.00 passing the white sands of Morar and over our outward route with an arrival back in Fort William about 14.00 with the remainder of the afternoon at leisure for sightseeing

-Pullman Class (Isles of Glencoe Hotel): Accommodation is in loch view feature rooms at the “Isles of Glencoe Hotel” (double & twin rooms only) set on the shores of Loch Leven overlooking dramatic Glencoe with Scottish breakfast on Saturday & Sunday, a champagne reception and piper followed by a four-course dinner with wine on Saturday served in the hotel restaurant.
-There is also a coach tour on Saturday afternoon along the shores of Loch Linnhe to Neptune’s staircase and surrounding area – Included in the meal service on board the train is bucks fizz with breakfast, a glass of chilled champagne and half bottle of wine served with five or seven course luncheon or dinner.
+Pullman Class: Accommodation is in a choice of feature rooms or standard rooms in the “Isles of Glencoe Hotel” or “Ballachulish Hotel” set on the shores of Loch Leven overlooking dramatic Glencoe with Scottish breakfast on Sunday & Monday, on Sunday evening a champagne reception with piper followed by a four-course dinner with wine is served in the hotel restaurant.
+There is also a coach tour included on Sunday afternoon along the shores of Loch Linnhe to Neptune’s staircase, the Commando Memorial and surrounding area – Included in the meal service on board the train is bucks fizz with breakfast, a glass of chilled champagne and half bottle of wine served with five or seven course luncheon or dinner.